Hotel Estheréa – Sumptuous boutique hotel in historic buildings on the edge of the Medieval Center.

-- Best Room: If you’re after a view, a Canal room overlooking the Singel canal is ideal.
-If it’s unique character you’re after, both the opulent Orange Suite and the more intimate Rose Suite come with bold wallpaper, mahogany paneling, luxury fabrics, and chandeliers.
+- Best Room: If a view is important, then a Canal room overlooking the Singel canal is ideal.
+If it’s unique character that’s appealing, both the opulent Orange Suite and the more intimate Rose Suite come with bold wallpaper, mahogany paneling, luxury fabrics, and chandeliers.

 - For Families: There are several family rooms with either a double and a single bed, or 2 double beds, and most rooms can accommodate either a baby cot or an extra bed.

 Hotel Estheréa – Local Transport

-- Walking: Lively Jordaan district, Spui square, Anne Frank House, and Dam square are just a few minutes on foot; walkable to attractions in the Medieval Center and Red Light District; Museum Quarter is around 20 minutes on foot.
+- Walking: Lively Jordaan district, Spui square, Anne Frank House, and Dam square are just a few minutes on foot; walkable to attractions in the Medieval Center and Red Light District; Museum Quarter is around 20 minutes (2 km) on foot.

 - Tram: From the nearby Spui stop, trams run north to Centraal Station via the Medieval Center, and south towards Leidseplein and the Museum Quarter.